 Read about some of the other races that Eleanor Robinson chose as her top ten performances:

 New York 6 Day Race 1984

 IAU 100km World Championships 1990 & 1991

 Interviews with Eleanor Robinson, June 2018 and May 2019.

 Women Shine and Endure at Colac, Tony Rafferty, 1999, coolrunning.com.au website

 History of the Square – Colac 6-Day Race, Phil Essam, 2006, planetultramarathon website

-Yiannis Kouros – Greek Greatness, Davy Crockett, ultrarunninghistory.comTags: 6 day races, Australian ultrarunning, Donna Hudson, Eleanor Adams, Eleanor Robinson, IAU, Sandra Barwick, Spartathlon, ultrarunning, Yiannis Kouros
+Yiannis Kouros – Greek Greatness, Davy Crockett, ultrarunninghistory.comTags: 6 day races, Australian ultrarunning, Donna Hudson, Eleanor Adams, Eleanor Robinson, IAU, IAU Hall of Fame, Sandra Barwick, Spartathlon, ultrarunning, Yiannis Kouros